Overview

 Encryption at rest

-Signing secrets, replay target headers, and alert channel configs are encrypted with AES-256-GCM envelope encryption keyed by the server-side SECRET_MASTER_KEY environment variable.
+Signing secrets, destination headers, and alert channel configs are encrypted with AES-256-GCM envelope encryption keyed by the server-side SECRET_MASTER_KEY environment variable.
 The raw values are never stored or returned in API responses.

 HMAC Signing Secrets

-Each endpoint can optionally require senders to sign their requests with an HMAC-SHA256 signature.
-When a secret is configured, unsigned or incorrectly-signed requests are rejected with 401 Unauthorized before any data is stored.
-Endpoints without a secret continue to accept all requests — the feature is opt-in per endpoint.
+Each source can optionally require senders to sign their requests with an HMAC-SHA256 signature.
+When a secret is configured, unsigned or incorrectly signed requests are rejected with 401 Unauthorized before any data is stored.
+Sources without a secret continue to accept all requests, so the feature is opt-in per source.

 Setting a secret

-Go to Endpoints → Manage → Secret.
+Go to Sources > Manage > Secret.
 Use the Generate button to create a cryptographically random 64-character hex secret, copy it, then click Save Secret.
-The value is encrypted at rest with AES-256-GCM — it is never returned in API responses.
+The value is encrypted at rest with AES-256-GCM and is never returned in API responses.

 How senders must sign requests

-Compute HMAC-SHA256 of the raw request body using the secret, then send the hex digest in any one of these headers (checked in order):
+Compute HMAC-SHA256 of the raw request body using the secret, then send the hex digest in any one of these headers:

 Node.js example